 Being apart on Mother’s Day can be difficult, especially if you’re used to spending the day with mom and other family members.
 These ideas can help you stay connected on this important day without putting yourself, your mother, or others at risk:

-- Connect via Skype, FaceTime, or other chat app—There’s no substitute for seeing your mother in person on her special day, but being able to see her face and hear her voice can help minimize the physical distance between you.
+- Connect via Skype, FaceTime, or another chat app—There’s no substitute for seeing your mother in person on her special day, but being able to see her face and hear her voice can help minimize the physical distance between you.
 Get creative with your webcam date with mom to liven up her Mother’s Day celebration.
 You can schedule a dinner date, play games, and even invite others to join in on the festivities.

 - Send a special dinner to her—Though taking mom to a fancy restaurant to celebrate Mother’s Day is a great way to show your appreciation for her, dining out isn’t an option in many cities right now.
 However, most restaurants are still offering curbside pickup and delivery options.
 To celebrate the holiday in style, order your mom’s favorite dish from her favorite restaurant and have it delivered to her.